Genivia/ugrep/README.md

                   ence-recurse', read all files under each directory, recursively, following  symbolic links.
 This is equivalent to the -R option.

-           --depth=NUM, -1, -2, -3, -4, -5, -6, -7, -8, -9
+           --depth=[MIN,][MAX], -1, -2, -3, -4, -5, -6, -7, -8, -9
-                  Restrict recursive searches to NUM (NUM >  0)  directory  levels deep,  where  -1 (--depth=1) searches the specified path without recursing into subdirectories.
+                  Restrict recursive searches from MIN  to  MAX  directory  levels deep,  where  -1 (--depth=1) searches the specified path without recursing into subdirectories.
+Note that -3-5 searches 3  to  5 levels deep.
 Enables -R if -R or -r is not specified.

            -E, --extended-regexp
                   Interpret  patterns as extended regular expressions (EREs).
 This